398ja/cashu-lib/README.md

 # cashu-lib
-Cashu-Lib implements the core functionalities of the [Cashu](https://cashu.space/) protocol, and provides the building blocks specified in [NUT-00](https://github.com/cashubtc/nuts/blob/main/00.md) for by mints and wallets applications.
+Cashu-Lib implements the core functionalities of the [Cashu](https://cashu.space/) protocol, and provides the building blocks for developing mints and wallets applications.

 ## Requirements